 Teaching Healthy Sleep Habits

-I am not going to get into all of the sleep training methods just yet because that would make this article entirely too long.
-And, I don’t promote one sleep training method over another but take a unique situation, the child’s personality, and find a method that suits the family in question.
-What I am going to say, though, is teaching healthy sleep habits is done with consistency and persistence.
+I am not going to get into all of the sleep training methods right here.
+And, I don’t promote one sleep training method over another because the unique situation, child’s personality, and method will depend on the family in question.
+However, I will say that teaching healthy sleep habits is done with consistency and persistence.
 It is putting your child’s need for sleep as a higher priority than other things you might have or want to do.

 You may also be interested in reading my article on sleep associations.